Why is that?

 Writing about hard things is powerful and has more benefits than you may realize.
 Here are three reasons you should write about the worst experiences of your life.

 I've read numerous articles recently that have explained how beneficial writing is for one's health.
 It has been shown that writing can help even physical injuries heal.

-Another scientific journal explains that blogging specifically is good for mental health.
-The main reasoning behind these discoveries is that when a person writes, they process events around them in a healthier way and because of that stress is reduced.
+Research also shows that blogging is good for mental health.
+When a person writes, they process events around them in a healthier way, which reduces stress.

 I have found that this applies to fiction as well as nonfiction or personal writing.
-Even as we write fictional stories, so often we find ourselves amidst our own characters, and through writing about their experiences, we are able to process our own.
+Even as we write fictional stories, so often we find pieces of ourselves amidst our own characters, and through writing about their experiences, we are able to process our own.

 2. Easy Stories are Boring

-They want to read the struggle, the climax, and the solution.
+We want to read about the struggle, the climax, and the solution.